vineet7kumar/MiX10-with-history/README.md

 # MiX10

+## This is an archived copy of the [MiX10 repository at the Sable research group](https://github.com/Sable/MiX10).
 Source code for the MiX10 compiler.
 Mix10 compiles MATLAB programs to X10, a high performance language developed by IBM.